 Executive Summary

 Space weather, particularly during periods of high solar activity, can induce electrical currents in power grids, potentially damaging infrastructure and leading to instability or supply shortfalls.
 To address these risks, National Energy System Operator (NESO) and industry parties are developing a Space Weather Industry Protocol to guide operational decisions during severe space weather events, with plans for it to be shared from September 2025.
-This modification seeks to make changes to obligate Generators and Interconnectors to notify NESO of their expected availability during severe space weather events.
+This modification seeks to make changes to obligate Generators and Interconnector Owners to notify NESO of their expected availability during severe space weather events.

 What is the issue?

-The Proposal covers the specific challenge around knowledge of Generator and Interconnector availability and intentions to facilitate system operation by NESO in a severe space weather event.
+The Proposal covers the specific challenge around knowledge of Generator and Interconnector Owner availability and intentions to facilitate system operation by NESO in a severe space weather event.

 What is the solution and when will it come into effect?

-Proposer’s solution: Generators and Interconnectors to be obligated to notify NESO and the market about their intended position during severe space weather events, after NESO issues a relevant notification.
+Proposer’s solution: Generators and Interconnector Owner to be obligated to notify NESO and the market about their intended position during severe space weather events, after NESO issues a relevant notification.

 Implementation date: 10 Business Days following an Authority Decision.